Origin of Wild Rice: Exploring its Fascinating History and Different Species

 The harvesting process was labor-intensive and required expertise.
 The flail was used to knock the grains from the grass and into the canoe.
 Once filled, the grains were taken back to shore and dried in the sun.
 Finally, the grain was parched, a process that involved roasting them over a fire to dry them further.

-See also Basmati Rice for Paella
+See also Rice Cooker Ratio Basmati

 Timing was critical to the success of the harvest, and it was crucial to harvest the rice when it was ripe.
 This meant that the harvest season was short, lasting only a few weeks in the late summer or early fall.